jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

-tion of software supply chain standards begin to take shape when the CISA and National Institute of Standards and Technology (NIST) released their paper Defending Against Software Supply
+tion of software supply chain standards begin to take shape when the CISA and National Institute of Standards and Technology (NIST) released their paper “Defending Against Software Supply
-Chain Attacks
+Chain Attacks”
-In it, the two agencies highlighted that software compromised in supply chain attacks could have widespread consequences for government, critical infrastructure, and private sector software customers.
+In it, the two agencies highlighted that software compromised in supply chain attacks could have “widespread consequences for government, critical infrastructure, and private sector software customers.”
 They also noted how these types of attacks can easily allow bad actors to get around other cyber defenses to carry out cyber espionage.
 The document provides in\-depth guidance for both governments and companies to implement reasonable safeguards to secure their software supply chains.
+Suggestions include:

-Suggestions include:Developing a written program to address software supply chain risk.Inventorying organizational reliance on external software and code across all operational departments.Assessing risk from these vendors and adopting appropriate contractual and other safeguards.Coordinating efforts across management, IT, personnel, compliance, product development and operational departments.Monitoring the threats and vulnerabilities to the software supply chain, including through techni\- cal measures and threat analysis, on an ongoing basis.
+⊲Developing a written program to address software supply chain risk.

+⊲Inventorying organizational reliance on external software and code across all operational departments.

+⊲Assessing risk from these vendors and adopting appropriate contractual and other safeguards.

+⊲Coordinating efforts across management, IT, personnel, compliance, product development and operational departments.

+⊲Monitoring the threats and vulnerabilities to the software supply chain, including through techni\- cal measures and threat analysis, on an ongoing basis.
 May
 In May 2021, Biden signed a second Executive
-Order for software supply chains, this time, as part of a critical look at the nations cybersecurity posture.
+Order for software supply chains, this time, as part of a critical look at the nation’s cybersecurity posture.
-The EO on Improving the Nations Cybersecurity is a milestone for the U.S. government.
+The EO “on Improving the Nation’s Cybersecurity” is a milestone for the U.S. government.
 The EO prescribed a number of technologies, including multi\-factor encryption and endpoint